 How much sample do I need?

 The standard sample volume used for BactoBox is approximately 100µL.
-In most instances, a 1:100 dilution is prepared by transferring the 100µL primary sample to 9.9mL of BactoBox diluent.
+In most instances, a 1:100 dilution is prepared by transferring the 100µL primary sample to 9.9mL of BactoBox-compatible diluent.
 Consequently, the typical measured sample volume is around 10mL.
 Although the minimum volume required for a measurement is 4mL, it is generally recommended to use a final sample volume of 10mL for optimal results.

 What are the prerequisites for a successful BactoBox measurement?

 - Conductivity: BactoBox detects the electrical signatures of bacteria without requiring labels or tags, such as fluorophores.
 However, to differentiate intact cells from other particle types (e.g., dead cells), it is crucial to maintain a conductivity between 1,600-2,100 µS/cm in the final sample.
 This can be easily achieved by diluting the primary sample in BactoBox-compatible diluent, which is a diluted phosphate-buffered saline (PBS).